oriondevelops/filament-backup/README.md

 composer require oriondevelops/filament-backup
 ```

+Next you should setup [a queue](https://laravel.com/docs/master/queues).
+Any driver is fine except the sync driver.

 ## Usage

 You need to register the plugin with your preferred Filament panel providers.
 This can be done inside of your `PanelProvider`, e.g. `AdminPanelProvider`.